HyagoOliveira/Audio/README.md

 ![Default Audio Mixer](/Docs~/DefaultAudioMixer.png "The Default Audio Mixer")

-This Mixer contains a Main, Background, Sound Effects, Ambient Effects and Voice Effects groups; each one with its *Volume* property exposed.
+This Mixer contains a *Main*, *Background*, *Sound Effects*, *Ambient Effects* and *Voice Effects* groups; each one with its own exposed *Volume* property.

 ### Presets

 There are common Audio Clip presets presents on the [Presets](/Presets) folder.

-Use them on Audio Clips depending on how frequently they should play.
+Use them on Audio Clip assets depending on how frequently they should play.

 ### Serialization